Skip to main content

 • Schools must fill out the online application and upload their mission statement.
 The mission statement that is uploaded must be the one that is in effect on October 1st of the current school year.

-• Arizona State Charter Board will review the list of charter school applicants as a verification point.
+• The Arizona State Charter Board will review the list of charter school applicants as a verification point.
 Other alternative school sponsors will be contacted for verification if there is any abnormality or additional clarification needed regarding their applicants.

 Alternative status is granted by application to the Arizona Department of Education and applies to the state accountability system.